How to get a graduate job in science and research

 What is life like as a scientist?

-A career in science certainly offers you the chance to make your mark on society.
 You might spend your time in a high-tech laboratory, in an office writing up your findings, in meeting rooms presenting your findings, at a factory, in a classroom or even outdoors if you need to conduct some fieldwork.
 Travel within the UK and sometimes overseas can be necessary to attend meetings and conferences or go on research trips.

 You will be encouraged to always build on your skills and knowledge, especially in the first few years of your career.
 It's likely that you'll gain membership of a professional body, which will open up routes to chartered status, an internationally recognised mark of excellence.